heathgilham/sort_files_using_gpt4/README.md

 ### Step 5: Run the Main Script
 Finally, run the main script of the project.
-1. In the command prompt or terminal, ensure you are still in the project's root directory.
+1. Make sure the Command Prompt is still open and you are in the project's root directory.
-2. Execute the script by running `python sort_files.py`.
+2. Execute the script by running:

+python sort_files.py

 3. Follow any on-screen instructions to complete the process.

+## Support
+For any queries or issues, please open an issue on the project's GitHub page or contact the maintainer at [your-email@example.com].